Variables

 SRC_URI

-Conditional Sources
+Conditional sources

 Conditional source files based upon USE flags are allowed using the usual flag? ( ) syntax.
 This is often useful for arch-specific code or for binary packages — downloading sparc binaries on ppc would be a waste of bandwidth.